NotSpecial/fairguidegenerator/README.md

 Done!

-The SOAP Credentials do not need to be specified as build arguments: alternatively, they can be provided as environment variables.
+The SOAP Credentials do not need to be specified as build arguments, there are two other approaches to separate them from the build:

+1. Specify `SOAP_USERNAME` and `SOAP_PASSWORD` as environment variables.

+2. Define `SOAP_USERNAME` and `SOAP_PASSWORD` in a file `config.py`
+   (name of your choice)
+   and set the *absolute* path to the config file as the environment variable `FAIRGUIDEGENERATOR_CONFIG`:

-Finally, this can be automated, the important configuration option in the docker compose file is `build`
+Finally, building should be automated with compose, the important configuration option is `build`
 ([Check out the docs.](https://docs.docker.com/compose/compose-file/#build))

 ## Development